 Having seen just about everything in the castle grounds themselves, we set about walking back to the base, via one of the other paths.
 This lead us via several other ruin sites, such as the ammunition store, a dwelling and a chapel.
 I think it is worth taking the slight diversion on the way down to see these, but beforehand ensure you fill your water bottle as it isn’t the flattest route.
 Conveniently there is a tap with drinking water located in the castle, adjacent to the castle well which was dug in the 15th century and is 55 meters deep.

 Would I recommend?
 100%, it is my highlight of the time spent in Bratislava.

 How long do I need?
 I would allow yourself a good half day to explore the castle, including an hour for transportation (20minutes there, 20minutes back and a little time waiting for the buses).

 How do I get there?
-The number 29 bus runs from beneath the UFO Bridge to the Castle stop every 20 minutes (up to five times midday during holidays).
+The number 29 bus runs from beneath the UFO Bridge to the Castle stop every 20 minutes.
 From the bus stop it is a 5minute walk to the castle and is well signposted – though you can see it pretty well regardless!